seedaholic.com

-Cortaderia selloana “Pink Feather”
+Cortaderia selloana 'Pink Feather'

 Pink Pampas Grass

-Availability: In stock.
+Availability: In stock

 Tall, pink-flushed, feathery plumes in late summer appear above the large mounds of sharp-edged, mid-green leaves.
 This unusual pink form of pampas grass looks wonderful planted by water or set in the middle of a sunny, well-drained lawn.
 They generally bloom a week or two earlier than the white variety.

 The real show starts in midsummer when the flowers, spectacular 30cm (12in) tall plumes, suddenly erupt above the foliage.
+The leaves are narrow and arranged in dense fountain like clumps.
 The show continues well into winter as the feathery plumes persist and the foliage turns golden brown when touched by frost and cold weather.

-Impressive size, graceful aspect, durable toughness, and spectacular flowers all combine to make pampas grass one of the most recognized plants in the landscape.
-The leaves are narrow and arranged in dense fountain like clumps.
+Cortaderia selloana requires little maintenance, the plumes may be removed after the winter months just before the spring growth starts.
 Fast growing, it makes a great screen for hiding unsightly views.
 Planted in a hedge, it makes a formidable barrier.
 It looks great used with palms, pines and other grasses.

 Female plants as they have wider, fuller flowers - the males' are thinner and more elongated.
 This garden beauty commands attention wherever it is used.

-Sow in Spring – February to April
+Sowing: Sow in Spring, February to April

+Once seedlings are large enough to handle, take a small clump of seedlings and put them all in a one-litre pot of gritty compost.
+They will form a bushy plant and be ready to go into the garden in summer.
 Grow in sun and in well drained soil.
 Sow 6mm (¼in) deep in rows 30cm (12in) apart in well cultivated soil which has been raked to a fine tilth.Thin out the seedlings to 23cm (9in) apart.
 Replant the seedlings that have been removed

 Pampas grass grows well on a range of soil types but thrives in a fertile, well-drained soil in full sun.
 After time the tussocks can become very large and congested with old, dead foliage.
 Cutting back and combing regularly in late winter or spring should minimise the dead foliage and keep the tussock compact.
 Because of its sharp leaf margins pampas grass was commonly burnt in its native habitat to control its spread, but in the garden burning can be dangerous not only for the gardener but because pampas grass is a favourite place for hedgehogs to hibernate.